-- Net interest income up 12% and Banking NIM up 14bps largely due to the impact of base rate increases. - Non-interest income down 2%, due to the £71m gain on sale of our UK head office in 2021.
-Adjusted non-interest income(1) up 19%, largely due to the continued strength of the second-hand car market which drove higher Consumer Finance income. - Operating expenses before credit impairment (charges) / write-backs, provisions and charges down 7% largely due to lower transformation programme spend following significant restructuring in 2021.
-This programme has embedded lower operational costs and improved the efficiency of the business which should help to mitigate the impact of inflation.
-Adjusted operating expenses before credit impairment (charges) / write-backs, provisions and charges(1) down 3% as efficiency savings from our transformation programme were partially offset by increased financial crime spend and inflationary pressures. - Credit impairment charges of £321m driven by the deterioration in the economic environment, including higher interest rates, lower GDP, and lower house prices, as well as the risk that higher inflation could impact lending repayments.
+- Net interest income up 12% and Banking NIM(1) up 14bps largely due to the impact of base rate increases. - Non-interest income down 2%, due to the £71m gain on sale of our UK head office in 2021. - Operating expenses before credit impairment (charges) / write-backs, provisions and charges down 7% largely due to lower transformation programme spend following significant restructuring in 2021.
+This programme has embedded lower operational costs and improved the efficiency of the business which should help to mitigate the impact of inflation. - Credit impairment charges of £321m driven by the deterioration in the economic environment, including higher interest rates, lower GDP, and lower house prices, as well as the risk that higher inflation could impact lending repayments.
 These charges followed write-backs of £233m in 2021 and increased the cost of risk to 15bps, as we increased the ECL build in retail portfolios (2021: (11)bps).
 Loans entering arrears remained low.
 Arrears stock on mortgages remains low with 0.62% greater than 90 days past due (2021: 0.79%)(2).
 In Corporate and Commercial Banking, we have seen a small number of single name defaults emerge in Q4-22. - Provisions for other liabilities and charges up 11%, largely related to the £108m penalty for shortcomings in our AML controls between 31 December 2012 and 18 October 2017.
 We also continued to see a rise in scams with increased fraud charges of £153m in 2022 (2021: £74m).
 These were partially offset by lower transformation programme charges following significant restructuring in 2021.
-Adjusted provisions for other liabilities and charges(1) up 17%, an increase of £42m.
-This was primarily due to the higher fraud charges noted above.